 Ical support

-I also added the option to list .ical
+I also added the option to list .ical files in the configuration file. carl

 can display the dates from the ical file(s) with a separate style.
 There can